Karabi Deka Hazarika: Early life

-Hazarika was born in the small coal mining township of Borjan in the Indian state of Nagaland.
-Her father, Minakanta Hazarika, was a doctor who spent most of his life serving the poor in the Naga hills.
-Her uncle was the author Atul Chandra Hazarika, who would later serve as Karabi's chief source of literary inspiration.
+Karabi Hazarika was born in Borjan, a small coal mining town in the Indian state of Nagaland.
+Her father, Minakanta Hazarika, was a doctor who dedicated his life to serving the poor in the Naga hills.
+Karabi's uncle, Atul Chandra Hazarika, was an author who became her main source of literary inspiration.

-She spent her formative years in the historic town of Sibsagar, where she would attend school and college.
-In the year 1969, she secured first class (ranked 11th in her school) with the highest grades in Assamese in the higher secondary examination from Phuleswari Girl's Higher Secondary School.
-Three years later, she became the first student ever to secure first class in Assamese at Dibrugarh University by receiving first class honours in Assamese from Sibsagar Girl's College.
-In 1974, she post-graduated in Assamese, topping her class at Gauhati University and went on to complete a doctorate from the same institute under the guidance of famed scholar Maheshwar Neog.
-The title of her doctoral research was Madhavdeva: His Life, Art and Thoughts.
-In 1980, she married educationist and fellow academic Dr. Kandarpa Kumar Deka.
-She has two sons.
+Karabi spent her formative years in the historic town of Sibsagar, where she attended school and college.
+In 1969, she secured first-class honors in Assamese and ranked 11th in her school in the higher secondary examination from Phuleswari Girl's Higher Secondary School.
+Three years later, she became the first student ever to secure first-class honors in Assamese at Dibrugarh University by receiving first-class honors in Assamese from Sibsagar Girl's College.
+In 1974, she post-graduated in Assamese, topping her class at Gauhati University, and went on to complete a doctorate from the same institute under the guidance of the renowned scholar Maheshwar Neog.
+Karabi's doctoral research focused on Madhavdeva: His Life, Art, and Thoughts.

+In 1980, Karabi married Dr. Kandarpa Kumar Deka, an educationist and fellow academic.
+They have two sons.

 Career

 Academic life

-Dr. Deka Hazarika joined the Assamese department of Dibrugarh University on 24 September 1976 as an Assistant Professor and went on to become an Associate Professor and Professor.
+Dr. Deka Hazarika joined the Assamese Department of Dibrugarh University on 24 September 1976 as an Assistant Professor and went on to become an Associate Professor and Professor.
 Later, she became the distinguished Lakshminath Bezbarooah Chair in the same department.
 She is also currently acting as the Dean of Humanities and Social Sciences at Dibrugarh University and as an advisor to Dr. Bhupen Hazarika Centre for Studies in Performing Arts.
 The establishment of the Centre for Performing Arts is considered a significant milestone in Professor Hazarika's career.
-The centre was established in 2008 with Prof. Hazarika as the Founding Director and has contributed substantially in shaping up the foundation of performing arts as an academic discourse.
-For the first time in Northeast India, the centre began offering B.A and M.A programs in fields such as Music, Dance and Theatre.
+The center was established in 2008 with Prof. Hazarika as the Founding Director and has contributed substantially to shaping the foundation of performing arts as an academic discourse.[1]
+For the first time in Northeast India, the center began offering B.A. and M.A. programs in fields such as Music, Dance, and Theatre.
 Prof. Hazarika is credited with bringing academic purview into art forms like classical dance prevalent for over five centuries in Vaishnavite Monasteries (Xatras) in Assam by adding them to the M.Phil. and Ph.D. syllabus.

 Prof. Hazarika is an accomplished educationist.
 A substantial number of researchers have worked under her supervision.
-Her contributions from 1991 as the Lead Coordinator of the Department of Assamese include turning the department into a centre of excellence under the University Grants Commission's (UGC) and the Department of Special Assistance along with Centre for the Advanced Studies-II initiative.
+Her contributions from 1991 as the Lead Coordinator of the Department of Assamese include turning the department into a center of excellence under the University Grants Commission's (UGC) and the Department of Special Assistance along with the Centre for the Advanced Studies-II initiative.